pid-j/PigeonPkgDatabase/README.md

 ## Usability

 To use a package, clone the entire repository using git/gh.
 If your version is missing packages, re-clone the repository.

+## Examples

+There are 2 example packages: [helloworld](github.com/pid-j/PigeonPkgDatabase/tree/main/helloworld) and [exampleworld](github.com/pid-j/PigeonPkgDatabase/tree/main/exampleworld).
+You don't actually need them, but it is a simple example. exampleworld depends on helloworld, both are packages.